Snuggled up in Eiffel Tower’s stunning iron frame are two treats for food lovers – Eiffel Tower restaurants Le 58 Tour Eiffel and Le Jules Verne.

 He is a three Michelin starred master of French gastronomy rated alongside greats such as Gérard Veyssière, Robert Bardot, Joël Robuchon, etc.

-In 2000, he won the Meilleur Ouvrier de France award, marking his arrival as one of the fascinating French chefs.
+In 2000, he won the Meilleur Ouvrier de France award, marking his arrival as a fascinating French chef.